 Focus and Scope

 A central aspect of community-based research and practice is that it seeks to drive change - social, intellectual, institutional.
-As such, Gateways encourages innovative, mutually beneficial and culturally competent research approaches to conceptualising, designing, undertaking and communicating engaged research.
+As such, Gateways encourages participatory, mutually beneficial and culturally competent research approaches to conceptualising, designing, undertaking and communicating engaged research.
 Articles will not only bridge disciplinary boundaries but will seek to challenge traditional binaries of academic and non-academic knowledge systems by rigorously combining different ways of knowing and being.
 Gateways welcomes articles that articulate and interrogate the complex tensions that exist between theory and practice, and between the various participants in the research enterprise, as well as advance the value of research that is driven by need as much as curiosity.
 Further, Gateways is avowedly international in scope, actively seeking to make the journal a space for diverse voices and perspectives, in multiple forms and modes and from across different geographies.

 Both refereed and non-refereed articles are published.